Coronary Artery Disease

 Treatment for coronary artery disease involves making lifestyle changes, taking medications, possibly undergoing invasive and/or surgical procedures, and seeing your cardiologist for regular checkups.

 - Reduce your risk factors.
 If you smoke, quit.
-Avoid high-cholesterol foods and adopt a low-fat, low-salt diet.
+Avoid processed foods and adopt a low-trans-fat, low-salt, and low-sugar diet.
 Keep your blood sugar in control if you have diabetes.
-Exercise more to maintain a healthy weight (but talk to your doctor before you starting an exercise program).
+Exercise regularly (but talk to your doctor before you starting an exercise program).

 - Surgery and other procedures.
 Common procedures to treat coronary artery disease include balloon angioplasty (PTCA), stent placement, and coronary artery bypass surgery.
 All of these procedures increase blood supply to your heart, but they do not cure coronary heart disease.
 You will still need to decrease your risk factors to prevent future disease.